-Wealth planner Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes
+Wealth manager Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes

 “SO WHERE IS THE MONEY???”
 Lukanga wrote in the email, according to an ESPN story published in 2019.
 Lonzo Ball left his family’s Big Baller Brand, cut ties with Foster and sued him for $2 million.

 Foster has since countersued the family, and Foster wrote in an email that a trial is scheduled for July 2022.
-He denied wrongdoing, claimed the attempt to fire Lukanga was because he’d failed to file tax returns on time, and described a “scheme” to attack Foster and sabotage Big Baller Brand.
+He denied wrongdoing, claimed the attempt to fire Lukanga was because he had failed to file tax returns on time and described a “scheme” to attack Foster and sabotage Big Baller Brand.

-“Any time you are the person fighting for the truth and fighting to protect these people,” Lukanga says, “the people who are the con artists are going to do everything in their power to get you out of their picture.
+“Anytime you are the person fighting for the truth and fighting to protect these people,” Lukanga says, “the people who are the con artists are going to do everything in their power to get you out of their picture.
 Because you’re the person who is going to mess up their plans. … The mission stays the same, and that’s protecting Lonzo.”

 Other than to confirm reporting about him by ESPN, Lukanga declined further comment.
 But extreme as this example may be, Lukanga says it’s common for him to point out spending irregularities or act as a buffer.
 He says the biggest threat to the financial legacy of an athlete — especially one who has gone from poverty to riches almost overnight — isn’t material luxuries.
 It’s generosity, he says, and persistent “survivor’s guilt.”